Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 **++0016++:** It is not clear that there is any target they could meaningfully strike.
 Singularity’s campaign against the regrowth archives is futile, we can seed them faster than they can be destroyed.
 Even if they somehow identify the current node world and destroy it, they cannot prevent Hegemony restoration.

 **++0002++:** Such is the intent and design of the final failsafe.
 We foresaw a breakout species millions of years ago, and planned accordingly.
-It doesn’t matter if they “win,” the Igraen Hegemony will restore and continue after a suitable waiting period.
+It doesn’t matter if they "win," the Igraen Hegemony will restore and continue after a suitable waiting period.

 **++0004++:** \< *Uncertain; thoughtful* \>